-Now that we understand what types of questions should be included in an employee wellness service, let’s look at the benefits of conducting workplace wellbeing surveys:
+Now that we understand what types of questions should be included in an employee wellness service let’s look at the employee benefits of conducting workplace wellbeing surveys:

 Not all organizations run employee wellness programs.
 It is, however, crucial that all organizations have some sort of wellness program in place, big or small.
-Conducting workplace wellbeing surveys will help you identify any gap areas in your programs and bridge them effectively.
+Workplace well-being surveys will help you identify gaps in your programs and bridge them effectively.

-Organizations must provide market comparable health insurance plans.
-Conducting worksite wellness surveys will help you identify what employees feel about your insurance plans, and what possible additions can be made to it for employees’ benefit.
+Organizations must provide market-comparable health insurance plans.
+Conducting worksite wellness surveys will help you identify what employees feel about your insurance plans and what possible additions can be made to them for employees’ benefit.

 Employee wellness survey dos and don’ts

 1. Keep it short – Don’t pile on questions in your survey.
 Keep your survey short and to the point to avoid survey fatigue.
-Keep your survey less than 10 minutes, and make sure to test it before you deploy it.
+Keep your survey for less than 10 minutes, and test it before you deploy it.

-3. Allow open-ended responses – Responses to open-ended questions may feel like time-consuming, but it’s where you will get the most relevant information.
-You need to ask the questions these questions towards the end of the survey.
+3. Allow open-ended responses – Responses to open-ended questions may feel time-consuming, but it’s where you will get the most relevant information.
+You need to ask the questions these questions toward the end of the survey.

 4. Ask questions to understand the perception – You need to ask questions that will help you understand the perception of the employees towards wellness.
-This information is especially helpful when you want to have a year on year comparison of the data collected.
+This information is especially helpful when you want a year-on-year comparison of the collected data.

-1. Avoid asking leading questions – As the name suggests leading questions pushes respondents to answer in a specific manner wholly based on the way they are framed.
+1. Avoid asking leading questions – As the name suggests leading questions to push respondents to answer in a specific manner wholly based on how they are framed.
 These questions already contain information.
 The responses to such questions are biased.

 2. Don’t ask vague questions – Asking questions that are not directly related to the topic can lead to an increased rate of survey dropout.
 You must keep your survey respondents engaged so that you get useful data.

-3. Don’t keep every question in the compulsory option – Some survey respondents are not comfortable answering all the demographic questions.
+3. Don’t keep every question in the compulsory option – Some survey respondents are uncomfortable answering all the demographic questions.
 Don’t put your respondents in a spot.
 If the survey requires them to furnish personal information, then give them a choice.

 4. Don’t keep every question mandatory to answer – Always keep a timeline associated with submitting the survey.
 One week is a good time for respondents to submit their responses.
 Keeping the survey open for a long time would again lead to a higher survey dropout rate.